Mindvalley

 A cross-platform Search that improved program enrollment +4%

-I led the redesign of Mindvalley’s search experience across mobile and web, helping unify how users discover programs, meditations, and series in one place.
+I led the redesign of Mindvalley’s search experience across mobile and web, helping unify how users discover different types of content like programs, meditations, and series in one place.
 What started as a fix for user frustration became a foundation for smarter, personalized discovery.

 Role